nemster/dckslap_factory/README.md

 This method fails if less than `claim_interval` seconds has passed since the last claim from this user or if the `has_dicks` non fungible data in the `Dck User Badge` is false.

-Upon success the `claim` method emits a `DckslapClaimEvent` event specifying the account address and the number of claims from this account.
-If `GBOFs` are returned too, this method will emit a `GbofClaimEvent` event too specifying the account address and the number of times this account has received `GBOFs`.

 ## `burn`
 A user can invoke this method to burn a `DCKSLAP` and eventually obtain a `GBOF`

 ```
 CALL_METHOD